hayjay-coder/Resume/cv.md

 GitHub: https://github.com/hayjay-coder

 - VHospital (https://hayjay-coder.github.io/vHospital/ Worked on a Shehacks Africa Boot camp project called VHospital - an online app where you book an appointment with a doctor to get access to quick healthcare services in any healthcare facility of your choice.
-Utilized: HTML5, CSS3, JavaScript, Bootstrap
+Utilized: HTML5, CSS, JavaScript, Bootstrap

 - HNGi7 (https://hngi7.hng.tech/)
 Converted a static webpage to a mobile-ready web application